winitzki/scall/tutorial/programming_dhall.md

 Another difference from most other FP languages is that Dhall does not support recursive definitions (neither for types nor for values).
 The only recursive type directly supported by Dhall is the built-in type `List`.
+The only way to write a loop is to use the built-in functions `List/fold` and `Natural/fold` and functions derived from them.

 User-defined recursive types and functions must be encoded in a non-recursive way.
 Later chapters in this book will show how to use the Church encoding for that purpose.
 In practice, this means the user is limited to finite data structures and fold-like functions on them.
 General recursion is not possible (because it cannot guarantee termination).

 Dhall is a purely functional language with no side effects.